 Our mind generates tens of thousands of thoughts a day so you can imagine where they take us if we can’t find a way to filter them effectively!
 Ultimately, mindfulness practices allow you to bring unhelpful behaviours, thoughts and feelings into the light of the conscious mind so that you can make your own decisions about whether they are helpful, true, important or aligned with your values.

 Here is what you can expect if you master the art of becoming more mindful:

-- Relinquishing stress and unnecessary pain – Recognising and letting go of unhelpful ways of thinking, feeling and acting that leave you stuck, resentful, stressed and unhappy.
+- Reducing stress and unnecessary pain – Recognising and letting go of unhelpful ways of thinking, feeling and acting that leave you stuck, resentful, overwhelmed and unhappy.

 - Filtering out the time-wasting, trivial thoughts that our mind distracts us with leaving room for exploring ideas, being creative, solving problems and paying full attention to and savouring the things that really matter to us such as our relationships, our dreams or our health.

 - Increased fulfillment and life satisfaction – becoming clearer about what you value and how to pursue the things that you have decided are important in your life – without getting sabotaged by procrastination!